ddahiya3/data-structures/mp_mazes/story_data/bill-gates-approach.md

 Whip your resume out of your bag and run headlong into him since you might not get this chance again!!

 # bill-gates-walk
 Walk past him making it seem like you didn't notice him since his presence exudes fear into you : a mere CS geek.

+# bill-gates-shout
+Shout out "Apple is better!" because why not?